wessenstam/secretserver/module1/module1.rst

      The labs have a default keyboard layout of UK English, you might want to select a different keyboard language in the Skytap toolbar and in Windows.

-Lab Exercise 2 – Installing Secret Server
+Lab 2 – Installing Secret Server
 *****************************************

 In this exercise will power on and connect to the training lab environment before running through a complete installation of secret server.